Unit 4 Lesson 4 Cumulative Practice Problems Answer Key

 5. Check your answer – Substitute the solution back into the original problem to verify correctness.

-Tip: When multiple steps are involved, write intermediate results on a separate line; this makes it easier to spot errors during the verification stage The details matter here..
+Tip: When multiple steps are involved, write intermediate results on a separate line; this makes it easier to spot errors during the verification stage It's one of those things that adds up.
+And it works..

 Answer Key with Detailed Solutions